-In recent weeks, everyone in the community has been working tirelessly to keep up with the rapid response to the spread of COVID-19 in North Texas.
-All steps being taken are meant to safeguard public health, including closure of several city facilities.
+In recent months, the entire community has been working to keep up with the response to the spread of COVID-19 in North Texas.
+All steps being taken are meant to safeguard public health, including closure of several city facilities until further notice.

 SERVICES, MEETINGS, SPECIAL EVENTS

 - All Board and Commission meetings (with the exception of The Colony City Council, Planning and Zoning Commission, Economic Development Corp.
 Board and Community Development Corp.
 Board) are postponed.
 Residents are encouraged to watch public meetings online where applicable and submit citizens-input of public interest or regarding agenda items to The Colony City Secretary Tina Stewart.

 - All special events for the summer, including Liberty by the Lake, are cancelled.
 The Coach Cox Kids Chase by the Lake has been postponed to Sept.
 12, 2020.

 - The Colony Fire Department has postponed public education events to ensure adequate emergency preparedness and response capability.
 In addition, all fire department facilities are closed to walk-ins and visitors.
 If someone arrives to a fire station with a medical emergency, they are instructed to call 9-1-1 or use the public phone in the lobby at each fire station.
 Check out this video for more information about TCFD preparedness & procedures.

 - The Colony Police Department is NOT pulling over drivers in light of any "Stay at Home" order.
 If an Officer makes a stop, it will be for an observed traffic violation or investigation of another criminal offense.
 They will, however, encourage the community to voluntarily comply with the orders as they conduct daily operations.
 Anyone suspecting others in the community are not properly adhering to the guidelines may contact the TCPD non-emergency line at 972-625-1887.
 Also, the lobby at Police Headquarters is closed to the public.